syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 You can also update or re-build the TOC in an existing document or document created from the scratch.

 N>
-TOC is not supported in Silverlight, WinRT, Univeral, Xamarin and windows phone applications using DocIO.
+Updating of TOC is not supported in Silverlight, WinRT, Univeral, Xamarin and windows phone applications using DocIO.

-Updating TOC makes use of the Word to PDF layouting engine that may lead to the updation of incorrect page number due to its limitations.
+> Updating TOC makes use of the Word to PDF layouting engine that may lead to the updation of incorrect page number due to its limitations.